irvinecodingclub/irvinecodingclub.github.io/volunteer.md

 # What is the Inspire Coding Club?

-Irvine Coding Club (ICC) is a non-profit organization run by students and serving K-12 students in Orange County.
+Inspire Coding Club (ICC) is a non-profit organization run by students and serving K-12 students in Orange County.

-The Irvine Coding Club is a [Presidential Volunteer Service Award](https://www.presidentialserviceawards.gov/) Certifying Organization.
+The Inspire Coding Club is a [Presidential Volunteer Service Award](https://www.presidentialserviceawards.gov/) Certifying Organization.

 ### How to Join